YongoDavid/Demo-2024-April/README.md

 Render hosting hasnt been opening for sometime now , so i have switched to using varcel instead.
 Vercel hosting is working well Client / Server are both working.
 Putting in some extra hours to round off the month solid and make up for or crazy this month has been.
+Hopefully i get to be done with the Uderika project this month.